 This nascent coalition-building came to fruition in August 1966 when, with the help of other JOIN activists, the Goodfellows organized a march with white, African American, and Puerto Rican youth on a local police station to protest police violence, ending with calls for community control of police.
 While the march proved that poor whites could play an active role in political organizing with other oppressed communities, it also helped to spark a wave of police attention towards the Goodfellows, foreshadowing the even more violent reaction that would befall the Rainbow Coalition.

-The first meetings between the Panthers and the Patriots in early 1969 had Lee, a core organizer in the Chicago Panthers, travelling to Uptown in order to meet and discuss shared experiences, demands, and goals.
+The first meetings between the Panthers and the Patriots in early 1969 had Lee, a core organizer in the Chicago Panthers, traveling to Uptown in order to meet and discuss shared experiences, demands, and goals.
 Things did not always go smoothly, and Fred Hampton, the leader of the Chicago Panthers, did not even immediately know about the trips Lee made in an effort to form an alliance.
 A critical juncture came, unsurprisingly, through a confrontation with the repressive arm of the state: one night after Lee left a meeting with the YPO, only to be immediately apprehended by police and herded into the back of a cop car.
 Witnessing this egregious instance of profiling and harassment, Fesperman gathered every person he could – not only other Young Patriot members but also their partners and children – to surround the car and force the police to release Lee on the spot.
 These minor battles and acts of solidarity reinforced the mutual respect the two organizations had for each other.